btplayingthru/google_app_cred_script/README.md

 ## Usage

-1. Create Config Vars key `GOOGLE_CREDENTIALS` and paste the content of service account credential JSON file as is.
+1. Create Config Vars key `GCAL_CREDENTIALS` and paste the content of OAuth account credential JSON file as is.
-2. Create a key under Config Vars `GOOGLE_APPLICATION_CREDENTIALS` and set a value as `google-credentials.json`.
+2. Create a key under Config Vars `GCAL_APPLICATION_CREDENTIALS` and set a value as `gcal_creds.json`.
+3. Create Config Vars key `GMAIL_CREDENTIALS` and paste the content of OAuth account credential JSON file as is.
+4. Create a key under Config Vars `GMAIL_APPLICATION_CREDENTIALS` and set a value as `gmail_creds.json`.

-The script with generate a file called `google-credentials.json` which holds the key from the step #1 above.
+The script with generate a file called `gcal_creds.json` which holds the key from the step #1 above.